3.1 General requirements:

 NOTES:

-- If high-risk workplaces have findings they may need to follow as frequently as monthly or more.
+- Workplaces with high-risk findings may need to inspect as frequently as monthly or more.

 - Where local legislation requires a higher frequency of inspections, the more stringent requirement shall apply.

 - Please note that this table displays the minimum frequency of inspections or assessments.
-However, each country may choose to conduct more frequent inspections or assessments based on the level of risk involved.
+However, each country may choose to conduct more frequent inspections or assessments based on the risk level.

 - Responsibility for conducting inspections will vary by country; see Roles and Responsibilities section of this document.

-Risk levels for a workplace safety inspection or assessment are the levels of potential exposure to hazards in different work environments and activities.
+Risk levels for a workplace safety inspection or assessment reflect potential exposure to hazards across different work environments and activities.
 Some of the factors that may influence the risk level are:

 - The type and severity of hazards, such as physical, biological, chemical, and ergonomic.